MovieRecapsQA: A Multimodal Open-Ended Video Question-Answering Benchmark: Introduction

-From work in text-based QA, reference answers are overly restrictive as open-ended QA is inherently subjective.
-Semantic metrics have been shown to have a low correlation with human judgments on factuality and quality \cite{kamalloo-etal-2023-evaluating, pagnoni-etal-2021-understanding}.

-This evaluation challenge is further magnified in the video domain.
-In text-based question answering, recent methods can use an LLM-as-a-judge to verify an answer's factuality and relevance against the source text.
-However, this is not directly transferable to VideoQA.
-Using the full video as "context" for a judge is computationally expensive and imprecise.
+The evaluation challenge is further magnified in the video domain.
+In text-based question answering, using LLMs as a judge has been proposed to verify an answer's factuality and relevance with respect to a source text.
+However, this approach is not directly transferable to VideoQA: using the full video as ``context'' for a judge is computationally expensive and imprecise.
 The model would have to parse complex, multimodal signals just to find the relevant information for answer grounding.
-Consequently, even existing attempts to use LLM judges for VideoQA often fall back on the reference-answer paradigm \cite{ma2025videoevalprorobustrealisticlong, cao2025videosimpleqafactualityevaluation}.
+Consequently, existing attempts to use LLM judges for VideoQA often fall back on the reference-answer paradigm \cite{ma2025videoevalprorobustrealisticlong, cao2025videosimpleqafactualityevaluation}.

 We address these challenges by tapping into a novel data source: \emph{movie recaps}.
-Movie recaps are a short ($\sim$ 10 min) video summary of longer movies, with a recap summary that summarizes the events in the movie.
-Recap summaries make it easy to automatically mine facts, questions and answers, while the aligned recap video allows one to ground these questions and answers in specific segments of the movie and the corresponding dialog.
-We leverage this insight to introduce \movierecapsqa, a novel benchmark that features open-ended questions requiring multi-modal reasoning over long-form, narrative video.
-The benchmark provide multiple levels of granularity of input video length (recap-segment to full movie).
+A movie recap is a distinctive type of YouTube content that provides a short ($\sim$10 min) summary of a full-length film via a voiceover description of key visual-only clips from the movie.
+We will refer to the clips as the \textbf{RecapVideo} and the transcribed voiceover as the \textbf{RecapSummary}.
+Importantly, the RecapSummary can be automatically mined to extract facts, questions and answers.
+And because it is aligned with the RecapVideo, extracted questions and answers can be grounded in specific segments of the movie and its corresponding dialogue.
+We leverage this insight to introduce \movierecapsqa, a novel benchmark that features open-ended questions requiring multimodal reasoning over long-form, narrative video.
+Multiple levels of granularity of input video length are provided for each QA pair ranging from the full-length movie to just the RecapVideo segments relevant to the question.